asankaSovis/asankaSovis/README.md

 **Skills:** ⚡ Electronic Engineering | 📟 FPGA and HDL | 💿 Firmware Development | 🖥️ Hardware Design | 💾 Scripting

-- ⛑️ Working as an Embedded Engineer at [SenzMate IoT Intelligence](https://www.senzmate.com/)
+- ⛑️ Working as a Software Engineer at [Zebra Technologies](https://www.zebra.com/)
 - 🎓 Graduate in BSc. in Engineering in Electrical, Electronic and Telecommunication at [SLTC Research University](https://sltc.ac.lk/)
 - 🌃 Co-creator of [Project Almanac](http://www.projectalmanac.org/)
 - 💿 An avid C/C++ and Rust firmware development